 The Good Food EXPO, held annually in Chicago, has been the centerpiece of FamilyFarmed’s calendar and its highest-profile program.
 Launched in 2004 as the nation’s first trade show focused on local and sustainably produced food, the Good Food EXPO is the biggest regional event of its type in America.
 Its features include the traditional trade show and marketplace, in which many of the types of operations that benefit from our training programs participate, and a CSA Pavilion that enables community supported agriculture farms from the Chicago foodshed to promote their businesses and attract new customers.

 As the Good Food EXPO grew, FamilyFarmed recognized the need to facilitate connections between food and farm entrepreneurs who are seeking to start up or scale up, and investors and lenders who have shown increasing interest in the Good Food sector.
-This spawned the creation, in 2011, of the Good Food Financing & Innovation Conference, which includes pitches by selected businesses and a financing fair.
+This spawned the creation, in 2011, of the Good Food Financing & Innovation Conference, which includes a Financing Fair and, for the first time in 2018, a competitive, juried Pitch Slam in which nine businesses competed.

 Between the Financing & Innovation Conference and the GFBA, FamilyFarmed has helped facilitate more than $50 million in equity and debt funding for Good Food businesses in recent years.
 And currently under development is a new extension program that will provide technical assistance to businesses that do not require or have the time for the broad spectrum of programming in GFBA.